ObamaCare: What you should know

 Prior to ObamaCare, each state set its own (often very restrictive) eligibility requirements for Medicaid.
 Obamacare's Medicaid Expansion provision expanded eligibility to virtually anyone who makes less than the Federal Poverty Level.

 In 2012, however, the Supreme Court ruled that the federal government could not compel states to expand their Medicaid coverage.
-As of 2018, 18 states have rejected Medicaid expansion (even though the federal government covers 90 percent of the cost).
+As of 2021, 17 states still have rejected Medicaid expansion (even though the federal government covers 90 percent of the cost).
 In these states, the poorest residents have little access to health care.